 Day 5 - Nizwa

 Today we make our way to Wadi Tanuf, set against the backdrop of the Al Hajar mountains.
-Here we’ll enjoy a short walk to see rock art and Hafit (Early Bronze Age) tombs.
-Nizwa, capital of the ancient Imamate of Oman, an ancient center of trade in the pre-desert and the birthplace of Islam.
-We visit the famous Round Tower Fort, built in the seventeenth century, and its souq, renowned for its intricately hand-carved khanjars (daggers) and ornamental silver jewelry.
-After lunch in Al Mandi we drive to Jabrin with its beautiful painted murals; more of a fortified palace than a fort, it was built in the 17th century by Bil’arub bin Sultan, one of the Imam princes of Nizwa as a retreat and became a center of Islamic scholarship and learning.
+Here we stop to see the modern day ruins of Tanuf, victim of Oman’s Imamate Rebellion of the 1950s before continuing to Nizwa, capital of the ancient Imamate of Oman, an ancient centre of trade in the pre-desert and the birthplace of Islam.
+We visit the famous Round Tower Fort, built in the seventeenth century, and its souq, renowned for its intricately hand-carved khanjars (daggers) and ornamental silver jewellery.
+After lunch in Al Mandi we drive to Jabrin with its beautiful painted murals; more of a fortified palace than a fort, it was built in the 17th century by Bil’arub bin Sultan, one of the Imam princes of Nizwa as a retreat and became a centre of Islamic scholarship and learning.
 We conclude our day in Iron Age Salut, near Bisyah an archaeological site home to an ancient fortified collection of ruins and fortifications, some of which date to over 3,000 years ago, and which offer rare evidence of the development civilizations in the Arabic peninsula in the Bronze and Iron ages.

 Day 6 - Nizwa - Ras al Jinz